hmb hair loss

 HMB helps with muscle growth

-DHEA is a hormone produced by the adrenal glands that increases testosterone and estrogen levels.
-In contrast, HMB is a metabolite of leucine, created through the oxidation of keto acids and leucine in the body.
+DHEA is a hormone produced by the adrenal glands that can increase androgen levels, including testosterone and DHT—both implicated in androgenetic hair loss.
+In contrast, HMB is a leucine metabolite involved in protein turnover and muscle preservation.

 You may also like: Does HMB Break A Fast?
 When & How To Take HMB During A Fast?

-Thus, there is no solid evidence linking HMB to testosterone changes, hormonal imbalance, or hair loss.
+Thus, there is no evidence linking HMB-induced hormonal or thyroid alterations to hair shedding.

 While no evidence suggests that HMB directly promotes hair growth, its benefits for muscle protein synthesis and hormone production may indirectly contribute to healthier follicles and hair growth.